se23m504/SoftSec/README.md

 1. Write a "Cookie Catcher", Clientside: Javascript, Backend: PHP

-Save the cookie information to a log file
+Save the cookie information to a log file.
 Give examples how this attack could be prevented.